andreasgmiller/pharmaceutical-Authentication/docs.md

 #Delete docker images

-docker rmi -f image ID
+docker rmi -f image ID #This deletes docker images one by one.

+docker rmi -f $(docker images -a -q) #This deletes all docker images at once.

 # Test the Installation